harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/execution/dora-metrics.md

 4. Configure the widget settings as desired.
 5. Select **Next: Place Widget**, place the widget on the Insight, and then select **Save Layout**.

-The widget automatically detects the relevant Workflow profile based on the Org Units associated with the Insight.
+The widget automatically detects the relevant Workflow profile based on the Collections associated with the Insight.

 ### Deployment Frequency calculation